nikohoffren/kiss-css/README.md

 ### Usage

-KISS provides a set of CSS classes that you can apply to your HTML elements.
+Now, you can start using the CSS classes provided by KISS in your HTML elements.
 Here's an example of how to use some of the classes:

 ```html
 <div class="container">